AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ## Overview

-Connector Maps are those which are being used for representing routes areas and some landscape elements (such as rivers, for example) in a schematical way.
+Connector Maps are those which are being used for representing routes areas and some landscape elements (such as rivers, for example) in a schematic way.
 They are quite popular in geography, airlines, economics and advertising.
 Also they suit well for describing places of touristic interest, so they are also rather claimed in touristic companies.
 Start and end points for connectors in these maps are defined by the latitude and longitude parameters.

 Look at the example below.
 That's how a complicated multi-functional Connector Map might look like.

-{sample}Maps\_Connectors\_01{sample}
+{sample}Maps\_Connectors\_01\_0{sample}

 There are three basic ways of using these maps: flight map, route map and area map.
-In this article we will create maps of all three types.
+In this article there will be created maps of all three types.

 ## Data

-As it was mentioned before, we need to set latitude and longitude for the start and end point of each connector.
-Note that we should set the longitude first and then the latitude for each point, as it is done in all popular GIS-systems.
-There are two different data notations: we can set the data as objects and as arrays.
+As it was mentioned before, it's necessary to set latitude and longitude for the start and end point of each connector.
+Note that longitude of the point should be defines  first and then the latitude for each point, as it is done in all popular GIS-systems.
+There are two different data notations: the data can be arranged as objects and as arrays.
 For example, our dataset might look like the following:

 ### Object notation